Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 Windows Autopatch is a cloud service that automates the update process for Windows (Feature and Quality), Microsoft 365 Apps for Enterprise, Microsoft Edge, and Microsoft Teams.
 It is available to organizations that have a subscription to Windows 10/11 Enterprise E3 (or higher), AAD Premium, and Intune.

-Windows Autopatch works by allowing the admin to manually assign or automate the process of creating testing rings of devices and then deploying updates to those devices.
+Windows Autopatch allows the admin to manually assign or automate the process of creating testing rings of devices and then deploying updates to those devices.
 If no issues are found, the updates are then deployed to all eligible devices in the organization.
 This allows for proper vetting of updates to small “testing groups” before deploying updates to the entire estate.

 What is the ROI of Windows Autopatch?